tammyk7/auction-mvc/java/hydra-training-modules/Module_1_Distributed_system_basics/Module 1.md

 Notice that there can be more than one publisher and subscriber implementing classes for the same stream.

-### Example Code
+### Streaming API sample Code
-Check the example code provided in folder `code/streaming_apis` by running the Main class.
+Check the example code provided in folder `code/streaming_apis` by running the `com.weareadaptive.streaming_apis.Main` class.
 In this example, the Main class registers two subscribers in the publisher, and the publisher "publishes" a random number of items by calling the `onNext` and `onComplete` when it finishes.
 There's a small random likelihood that the publisher will call `onError`, run it several times.